priyamtejaswin/priyamtejaswin.github.io/blogs/_drafts/2020-05-24-collins-tagger.md

 I use `def get_clean_line` to generate `word/tag` sequences.
 This function reads a line, stores the tokens and their respective tags in separate lists, and returns them.

-> I am choosing to convert everything to lower-case, and also ignore the punctuation.
+> I am converting everything to lower-case, and also ignoring the punctuation.
 These are probaly valuable features, but we can do without them for this implementation.

 **Fun-fact**: You know that "Penn TreeBank" which keeps popping up everywhere in NLP literature?
 I just assumed that a dataset so oft-cited *must* be free.
 Turns out it costs \\$1700 for non-members, and \$850 for a "reduced license"...